CBD is generally safe to take with other medications, but you might be surprised to find out which ones.

 In the 2017 human study, the CBD doses started at 5 mg/kg/day.
 The study’s dosage increased every 2 weeks by 5 mg/kg/day up to a maximum of 50 mg/kg/day — a very large amount of CBD.

 Most folks interested in full spectrum CBD for wellness take considerably less CBD—perhaps a serving size of 25 or 50 mg, one to three times a day.

 Final Thoughts on Taking CBD Oil With Other Medications

 At larger pharmaceutical doses of CBD, there might be the possibility of drug interactions between CBD and medicines.
 At lower serving sizes, the risk of drug interactions is small, but not zero.

 When you take CBD, make sure you choose a trustworthy brand.
-Are there lab tests available?
-Is it USDA certified organic?
+Are there lab tests available that you can easily read and understand the CBD content?
+Is it USDA certified organic CBD?
 To reduce variability, take your CBD at the same serving size and same time every day.
 Pay attention to any medicines that you use—even herbals and vitamins.